Skip to main content

 True Lit is in collaboration with the Fayetteville Public Library, Fayetteville Public Schools, Fayetteville Public Education Foundation, and University of Arkansas Program in Creative Writing and Translation.

 All abilities are welcome.
 For disability accommodations, call 479.856.7250 or email questions@faylib.org 2-3 weekdays before a program.
+Plan your visit by viewing our building map and details on accessibility services.

 AGE GROUP: | Adult |